desktop-cgi/desktop-cgi/README.md

 * `cgijs` is Nodejs package which is framework independent / agnostic for serving CGI or interpreted scripting apps via files, or server based web apps via proxies.
     - `Express` Recommended and used for demo.
     - Any other Nodejs framework like `koa`, `fastify`, etc can be used to create similar `cgijs` based applications. `cgijs` is framework `independent` and `agnostic`.
-* Run any script files that supports CGI based file script serving - using `cgijs file` module
+* Run any interpreted script files that supports CGI based file script serving - using `cgijs file` module
 * Run any host that serves a web app - using `cgijs proxy` module
     - In App / Local / Remote proxy support
 * Allows
-    - running multiple interpreters in one app
+    - running multiple language interpreters in one app
     - running multiple proxies (currently `http`, `websockets`.
 Other protocols like `tcp`, `udp`, `grpc`, `sockets` planned) in one app
-    - multiple embedded servers in one app
+    - managing multiple embedded servers in one app
+    - managing multiple embedded executables in one app
-* Allows embedding servers like `httpd`, `nginx`, etc to serve web applications - using `cgijs process` module
+* Allows `embedding servers` like `httpd`, `nginx`, etc to serve web applications - using `cgijs process` module
-* Allows embedding database servers (in development) - using `cgijs process` module
+* Allows `embedding database servers` (in development) - using `cgijs process` module
+* Allows `embedding executables` (in development) - using `cgijs process` module

 ##### The script should pipe all interpreted language files below: